 As with all principles there is a shadow side to the energy of Jupiter.
 Look at the businessman who has too much good wine and fine food and who becomes bloated, or the spoilt child who has never worked for anything who becomes bitter and resentfull.
 For this reason there is another planet, Saturn, that epitomises the opposite principle to Jupiter.
 Where Jupiter is all about expansion, Saturn is all about restriction.

 Jupiter rules over Sagittarius and is co ruler of Pisces.
 With Sagittarius the optimism of Jupiter is translated often into a positive personality always searching over the horizon for an expansion in faith and knowledge and challenge.
 With Pisces the spirituality of Jupiter leads to an understanding and sympathy for the different races and faiths on the planet.

 To find out how these planets affect you:

-Jupiter currently lies in the sign of Scorpio at 22°55 Minutes
+Jupiter currently lies in the sign of Aquarius at 04°55 Minutes